TeamNintenMod/Ruby/README.md

 # Setting up

-Currently, NoNameVerse is in development.
+Currently, Sapphire is in development.
 This means that changes happen rapidly, and setting this up and keeping up with new changes could be difficult.
 Until 80% of features are implemented, I won't give a detailed guide for setting up.
 After that point, I'm willing to help anybody set this up.

 # Contribution